rails/rails/guides/source/configuring.md

 `config.active_storage` provides the following configuration options:

+* `config.active_storage.processor` accepts a symbol `:mini_magick` or `:vips`, specifying whether variant transformations will be performed with MiniMagick or ruby-vips.
+The default is `:mini_magick`.

 * `config.active_storage.analyzers` accepts an array of classes indicating the analyzers available for Active Storage blobs.
 The default is `[ActiveStorage::Analyzer::ImageAnalyzer, ActiveStorage::Analyzer::VideoAnalyzer]`.
 The former can extract width and height of an image blob; the latter can extract width, height, duration, angle, and aspect ratio of a video blob.

 * `config.active_storage.previewers` accepts an array of classes indicating the image previewers available in Active Storage blobs.
 The default is `[ActiveStorage::Previewer::PDFPreviewer, ActiveStorage::Previewer::VideoPreviewer]`.
 The former can generate a thumbnail from the first page of a PDF blob; the latter from the relevant frame of a video blob.